dariomnalerio/next-firebase_login_demo_v2/README.md

 The aim was to learn about how to set up user  authentication with these technologies to use in future  projects.

+You must create a firebase project in order to run this program

 ## Features

 - Sign up